le-sgs/chain-credits/README.md

 npx hardhat run scripts/deploy.js --network ganache
 ```

 Remember to create sub-folder "carbon-credits-marketplace".
-First, install Node.js and npm.
+Install Node.js and npm.
 Then install React in the sub-folder.

 Then, create a React app by running
 ```shell